Friday’s ‘Bold And The Beautiful’ Spoilers: Detective Sanchez Grills Ridge & Brooke

 However, Hope clarified what had happened on the balcony.
 She told her mother, Ridge, and Liam that Thomas had not been threatening her.
 In fact, he had apologized for his actions.
 She said that it seemed as if he had finally woken up and realized what he had done.

-Ridge was furious because Hope’s version of events mirrored what he saw took place.
+Ridge was furious because Hope’s version of events mirrored what he saw take place.
 He saw Brooke intentionally push Thomas, and according to the dressmaker, it was not an accident.
 Brooke cried when she realized that she had read the situation wrong.

 Do you think Brooke and Ridge can make it through this family tragedy? #BoldandBeautiful pic.twitter.com/hNOIX1yIO9